1coderookie/Kobra2ProInsights/docs/printserver.md

 ### Creality Sonic Pad / BigTreeTech Pad 7
 These ones are a nice and handy solution for the **Klipper** users as these are SBC units with a touchscreen in a nice enclosure.

-The Creality Sonic Pad comes with Klipper preinstalled and offers features like WiFi, a touchscreen and so on.
-User [@mackmind](https://github.com/mackmind) was so kind to write down some [instructions about how to proceed](https://github.com/1coderookie/Klipper4KobraGoNeo/discussions/7) for getting a Sonic Pad to work with the Go/Neo.

 The BTT Pad 7 is especially interesting when you want to swap out the stock mainboard and use a BTT board instead.
 Afaik the BTT Pad 7 is also somewhat 'easier' to flash and configure than the Sonic Pad, but I didn't really do firther research on it, so maybe better check and compare yourself.